USAJOBS/help-center/how-to/account/documents/index.md

 ### Delete a resume

-You may need to delete a resume if you want to upload a new resume, but already have five in your account.
-When you delete a resume, it will be completely removed from your account.
+You may need to delete a resume if you want to upload a new resume, but already have five in your profile.
+When you delete a resume, it will be completely removed from your profile.

 ### Make a resume searchable